namsral/Snoop/Readme.markdown

         --interface="eth0" \
         --callback_url="http://example.com/api/devices"

-Using the callback option will make a POST request the supplied url cotaining the device's MAC address and a UTC datesting of when the device was present:
+This will make snoop make a POST request to the supplied callback URL when a device was present.
+The POST request will contain the MAC address and a UTC datestring:

     mac_addres="00:00:00:00:00:00", date="2012-06-28T14:59:44Z"